 On if she will get in a showmance if she plays Survivor again:

 You can hear the entire interview on SiriusXM On Demand.
-Also, check out an exclusive deleted scene from last night’s Survivor below, and make sure to read my full episode recap as well as our weekly Q&A with Jeff Probst.
-Plus, if you’ve ever wanted to compete in an actual Survivor challenge against former players, head here for more info.
+Also, check out an exclusive deleted scene from last night's Survivor, and make sure to read my full episode recap as well as our weekly Q&A with Jeff Probst.
+Plus, if you've ever wanted to compete in an actual Survivor challenge against former players.
 And for more Survivor scoop, you can follow me on Twitter @DaltonRoss.

 Strangers starve themselves on an island for our amusement in the hopes of winning a million dollars, as host Jeff Probst implores them to "DIG DEEP!"